Compit Educational Centre

 Compit Educational Centre, or Compit for short, is a privately-operated Islamic primary and secondary day school located in Easleigh, Nairobi, Kenya.

 History

 Compit was founded in 2001 to meet the schooling needs for ever increasing Somali immigrants in Kenya's capital.

-Students at Compit are young people fleeing from war torn areas in Somalia from such places like Mogadishu, Kismayo, Bardera, Beled Haawo, Belet wayne and other large towns in the south of the country where much of the population of Somalia once lived.
+Students at Compit are young people fleeing from war-torn areas in Somalia from places like Mogadishu, Kismayo, Bardera, Beled Haawo, Belet wayne and other large towns in the south of the country where much of the population of Somalia once lived.

 History and current student population

 Compit started operating from rented facilities opposite from 6th Street Mosque and it grew over the years.
 By school year 2010, the school's student body stands at 2,800 students.

 Two types of students attend Compit Educuational Centre, uniformed students and non-uniform students.
 High school students go to classrooms in Easleigh's section III.
 The two other locations; 6th street and Sunrise Shopping Centre are non-uniformed although uniformed Standard Eight classes are formed in last quarter of 2010.

 The manager of Compit Education Centre, Hassan Buule Faliir and school's principal Mr. Otieno plan to graduate each year 400 students, 200 each from Standard Eight and Form Four classes.